DavidP101/DavidP101.github.io/README.md

 ## Other Notes

 The [UE4 Forums](https://forums.unrealengine.com/) were an invaluable resource throughout both for code snippets and resolving bugs.
+Although I did my best to give the most terse description I could of the major systems of the project there is stil alot I'm leaving out.